umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/Multiple-Textstring.md

 `Returns: XML`

-The Multiple Textstring data-type enables a content editor to make a list of text items.
+The Multiple Textstring property editor enables a content editor to make a list of text items.
 For best use with an unordered-list.

 ##Settings